Closure and Reopening Information

 Los Angeles Public Library branches are closed until further notice, though some locations offer Library To Go holds pickup.
 Due dates on new items checkouts will follow standard borrowing schedules.
 Librarians are available to provide assistance through the web-based service, Ask A Librarian.
 Digital services are available 24/7 at lapl.org.
 For more information, visit lapl.org/coronavirus.

 Palos Verdes Peninsula Transit Authority

-PVPTA offices are closed to the public.
-The office is staffed and available for customer service via telephone or email.
+PVPTA offices are closed to the public, but are staffed and available for customer service via telephone or email.
 Modified operations have resumed, with service operated on all routes (except the Ridgecrest Shuttle) on Monday, Tuesday, Thursday, and Friday through the end of the school year.
 Route 225-226 continues to operate every weekday.
 Service is provided for the hybrid schedules of all schools, as well as additional trips until after 5 p.m. to serve afterschool activities.
 Bus capacity is limited to 50% to ensure social distancing and face coverings are required by all passengers.
 Dial-a-Ride services remain available.
 Free, 24/7 emergency taxi service is available for Peninsula seniors (ages 62+) and/or persons with disabilities who are not members of the existing Dial-A-Ride program.
 For more information, visit the PVPTA website.
 Trips can be taken anywhere on the Peninsula for any trip purpose and to surrounding cities for medical trips only.
 Please contact PVP Transit to schedule a taxi service ride at 310-965-5831 and reference account #12552.
 PVPTA is also operating the free Palos Verdes Nature Preserve Shuttle for the City of Rancho Palos Verdes.